 Reply briefs are due 20 days after the respondent’s brief is filed.
 There is a very strong expectation that counsel will file a reply brief in every case, and the failure to file a reply brief may be regarded as a concession by the Court.
 Since the Court of Appeal often has a draft opinion ready by oral argument, it is almost always necessary to file a reply brief in order to make a succinct response to the opposing party’s arguments, even if the points were addressed in the opening brief.
 Note there is no “default” time for reply briefs.
 (Cal.
 Rules of Court, rule 8.220.)
 Counsel may request an extension of time with a showing of good cause.
 Additional tips for writing effective reply briefs can be found in the FDAP article Preparing Appellant’s Reply Brief.

-Except in dependency fast track cases, counsel will receive a notice from the Court of Appeal requiring that a response within ten days if requesting oral argument.
+Except in dependency fast track cases, counsel will receive a notice from the Court of Appeal requiring a response within ten days if requesting oral argument.
 Some divisions issue the notice immediately upon completion of briefing.
 Others wait months to issue the notice.
 In either case, if counsel does not respond to the notice, oral argument is deemed waived.
 In dependency fast track cases, no notice is sent and counsel must file a request for oral argument within 15 days after appellant’s reply brief is filed.

 In assisted cases, please call your FDAP assisting attorney to discuss whether oral argument is appropriate in the particular case.